Choosing sustainable tourism means preserving the natural environment and increasing the local population's well-being

 Italy is dotted with small villages and small towns that hide incredible treasures.
 You will really love your trip to Italy because you can find beauty everywhere.
 You'll find yourself visiting tiny towns in Sicily where the small main church displays all the main features of Baroque; walking through the Alps, you'll find widespread villages made up of old wooden farmhouses from the last century; in the heart of Tuscany, you'll discover movingly beautiful Renaissance frescoes hidden in towns so small they don't even have a cinema.

-Why is visiting these small villages a sustainable tourism choice?
+Why is visiting these small villages a sustainable and responsible tourism choice?
 Because by doing so, you are actively helping to preserve these treasures.
 The inhabitants of these villages are very proud of their human heritage, and seeing that these resources bring tourists from all over the world to their small towns will make them more inclined to keep them in good condition.
-Bringing tourism to these small villages, you will help keep them from dying out: the local people will be keen to show you around and show you the most authentic Italy.
+Bringing tourism to these small villages, you will help keep them alive: the local people will be keen to show you around and show you the most authentic Italy.

 Here are some examples of small Italian villages worth a visit, some of which have been listed among the most beautiful villages in Italy.
 The town of Spello in Tuscany, with its spectacular spring flower displays and the Villa dei Mosaici (8,300 inhabitants), is one of the most beautiful villages in Italy.
 Dolceacqua, The Ligurian town on the border with France, is a small village of around 2,000 inhabitants, which Monet used as a model for his paintings.
 Finally, the town of Gromo, in Val Seriana, in the heart of the Alps: a small jewel with a marvellous 13th-century castle and 15th-century Palazzo Milesi (1,200 inhabitants).